nim-lang/Nim/doc/manual.md

 `Rune` is declared in the `unicode module <unicode.html>`_.

-A character literal that does not end in `'` is interpreted as `'` if there is a preceeding backtick token.
-There must be no whitespace between the preceeding backtick token and the character literal.
+A character literal that does not end in `'` is interpreted as `'` if there is a preceding backtick token.
+There must be no whitespace between the preceding backtick token and the character literal.
 This special case ensures that a declaration like ``proc `'customLiteral`(s: string)`` is valid. ``proc `'customLiteral`(s: string)`` is the same as ``proc `'\''customLiteral`(s: string)``.